 Online Classes Grievance Procedure for Out-of-State Students

 WCC is committed to resolving concerns and complaints in a timely, fair, and amicable manner.
-If you reside outside of Michigan while taking a WCC online class and are unable to resolve any issue by contacting the Ombudsman, you may contact the appropriate office in your state.
+If you reside outside of Michigan while taking a WCC online class and are unable to resolve any issue by contacting the Dean of Students, you may contact the appropriate office in your state.
 That information is provided in the following List of State Offices.
 For additional assistance, you may contact our accrediting agency, the Higher Learning Commission.

 The Michigan Department of Licensing and Regulatory Affairs' Corporations, Security & Commercial Licensing Bureau is the agency designated to review complaints against institutions of higher education providing distance education.
 Complaints concerning WCC’s distance education activities regulated by Michigan's Higher Education Authorization and Distance Education Reciprocal Exchange Act (2015 PA 45) may be directed to the Department of Licensing and Regulatory Affairs, Corporations, Securities & Commercial Licensing Bureau, P.O.
 Box 30018, Lansing, MI 48909 through the CSCL Complaint Form.